tburton12/SpotifyGetSongName/README.md

 We can predict it because it is always "Spotify" when music is paused.
 That's why we need to pause music for a moment to obtain window handler.
 This program runs in a backgroud, that's why we always checks if mother exe (it is the second part of project) is working.
 If it's not, then we quit.

-The secong part is a program with GUI, that is written in C#.
+The second part is a program with GUI, that is written in C#.
 We use it to connect with Arduino.
 It reads songs name from file and sends it directly to Arduino via USB bus.
 It opens the first program automatically.